 - A. Scope The herein described intra-departmental hearing procedures shall be available to officers as follows:

 - 1. Dismissal

 - 2. Suspension

 - 3. Demotion in rank or classification

-- Reduction in compensation (as defined in Index Code L-2 of the Personnel Manual); does not include loss of overtime due to transfer or loss of a take-home car due to assignment)
+- 4. Reduction in compensation (as defined in Index Code L-2 of the Personnel Manual); does not include loss of overtime due to transfer or loss of a take-home car due to assignment)

-- 5. Written reprimand
+5. Written reprimand

-- 6. Written warning
+6. Written warning

-- 7. Less than satisfactory performance evaluation

-- 8. Punitive Transfers

-- 9. Officers entitled to appeal any action to the Civil Service Commission shall retain such right notwithstanding the use of intra-departmental appeal procedures and may elect either or both procedures without prejudice to the other.

-- 10. The intra-department hearing procedures shall be available to officers of all ranks and without regard to permanent or probationary status.

-- B. Procedure hearings regarding punitive actions shall be conducted as follows: - The hearing officer shall be the Chief of Police or his/her designee of not less than the rank of Assistant Chief, except that for hearings regarding notes of counseling and written warnings, a Captain may be the designated hearing officer.
+- 7. Performance evaluation in which the employee is not meeting performance standards - 8.
+Punitive Transfers - 9.
+Officers entitled to appeal any action to the Civil Service Commission shall retain such right notwithstanding the use of intra-departmental appeal procedures and may elect either or both procedures without prejudice to the other. - 10.
+The intra-department hearing procedures shall be available only to officers who have permanent status with the City.
+For probationary officers, see Article 41 (V)(E) below. - B. Procedure hearings regarding punitive actions shall be conducted as follows: - 1.
+The hearing officer shall be the Chief of Police or his/her designee of not less than the rank of Assistant Chief, except that for hearings regarding notes of counseling and written warnings, a Captain may be the designated hearing officer.
 Such hearing officer shall have had no role in the original decision to take punitive actions. - 2.
-Each officer requesting to appeal a matter shall have ten (10) working days to file an appeal with the office of the Chief of Police. - The appeal hearing shall be recorded in such a manner as to permit a transcript to be made.
-All parties shall have access to the original recordation, a duplicate copy and/or any transcript. - The officer shall have the right to present evidence, cross-examine witnesses and require the attendance of any witnesses who are city employees. - At the conclusion of the hearing the hearing officer shall render a written decision which shall state the facts found to be true and the decision of the hearing officer based upon those facts. - 6.
+Each officer requesting to appeal a matter shall have ten (10) working days to file an appeal with the office of the Chief of Police. - 3.
+The appeal hearing shall be recorded in such a manner as to permit a transcript to be made.
+All parties shall have access to the original recordation, a duplicate copy and/or any transcript. - The officer shall have the right to present evidence, cross-examine witnesses and require the attendance of any witnesses who are city employees. - 5.
+At the conclusion of the hearing the hearing officer shall render a written decision which shall state the facts found to be true and the decision of the hearing officer based upon those facts. - 6.
 Officers who have reached permanent status may appeal a decision of the hearing officer in matters set out in Section A, 4 and 5 hereof, to the Office of the City Manager within ten (10) working days of receipt of the decision.
 Such appeal will consist solely of a review of the written record and/or audio tapes developed at prior steps of the appeal.
-The City Manager or representative shall issue findings within 30 working days of receipt of the full and entire appeal package. - C. Denial of Promotion on Grounds Other Than Merit Any officer denied promotion on grounds other than merit may appeal such denial as set out herein.
-The appeal request shall state the grounds other than merit by way of factual allegations.
-At the conclusion of the hearing, one of the following decisions may be reached: - The grounds specified in the appeal are sufficiently job related to constitute grounds based on merit; - 2.
-The allegations in the appeal are not supported by the evidence; - The grounds specified in the appeal are supported by the evidence and are not job related, in which case the decision of non-promotion will be adjusted to place the aggrieved employee in the next available opening in the classification or to reverse the original promotional decision if feasible.
+The City Manager or representative shall issue findings within 30 working days of receipt of the full and entire appeal package.